These questions are answered by yours truly.

 Pricing and Alteration FAQ

-What is the difference between a seamstress and a bridal alterations specialist?
+What is a bridal alterations specialist?

 Why do bridal alterations cost what they cost?